NZD/USD: Likely to trade in a range between 0.5760 and 0.5800 – UOB Group | FXStreet

 NZD/USD: Likely to trade in a range between 0.5760 and 0.5800 – UOB Group

 New Zealand Dollar (NZD) is likely to trade in a range between 0.5760 and 0.5800.
-In the longer run, pullback in NZD has scope to extend, but any further decline is expected to face strong support at 0.5720, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.
+In the longer run, NZD is likely to trade in a range between 0.5740 and 0.5825, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.

 Author